Updated July 14, 2023

 - Since shareholders are the company owners, they have the right to participate in management decisions.

 - The shareholders get a share of the company’s profit through dividends against their invested amount.

 - Authorized Capital: Authorized capital is the maximum share capital a company can issue.
 The amount of authorized capital is specified in the Memorandum of Association and can be changed only by following a specific procedure underlined.
 For example, if the authorized capital of a company is $10,00,000 and the face value of a share is decided as $10, then the company cannot issue more than 100,000 shares to the public.

 - Issued Capital: Issued capital is the share capital issued to the shareholders.
 It can be less than authorized capital but not more than it.
 For example, a company’s authorized capital is $10,00,000, and the face value of a share is $10.
 The company’s owners initially decided that it only needed $6,00,000 of capital so that it would issue only 60,000 shares to the public.

-- Paid-Up Capital: Paid-up capital is the total amount of capital paid by the shareholders.
+- Paid-Up Capital: Paid-up capital is the total amount paid by the shareholders.
 For example, out of the called-up amount of $5 from its 6,000 subscribed shares, the shareholders of 5500 shares paid the called-up amount.
-Paid-up capital, in this case, will be $5500 * $5, which is $27,500.
+In this case, the paid-up capital will be $5500 * $5, which is $27,500.

 - Uncalled Capital: Uncalled capital is the portion of total capital the company has not yet been called upon to pay from its shareholders.